The Common Event Adapter (CEA) task gets a INITUSP failure with 8:8/28 return code when starting. How can this failure be addressed?

 To address the INITUSP failure related to the CEA task CEA that initializes early in the IPL process it is strongly recommended that ACF2 is started as early as possible during system initialization using the CAISEC00 member in SYS1.PARMLIB.

-We recommend creating a member called CAISEC00 in SYS1.PARMLIB to contain the ACF2 START commands.
+It is recommended to create a member called CAISEC00 in SYS1.PARMLIB to contain the ACF2 START commands.
 In CAISEC00, each entry specifies whether to start the ACF2 started task using the START command (that is, S ACF2 for CA ACF2) and points to other members of SYS1.PARMLIB.
-These SYS1.PARMLIB members contain additional operands for the START command and can e used to change default options.
+These SYS1.PARMLIB members contain additional operands for the START command and can be used to change default options.

-See the ACF2 Installation section 'Start CA ACF2 Automatically' for detailed information about starting each started task and about using CAISEC00.
+See the ACF2 documentation section Perform ACF2 System Initialization for detailed information about starting each started task and about using CAISEC00.